 - 1. Make sure that tube is properly inserted into fitting.
 Inserting the tube part way into the fittings will cause leaks. - 2.
 Bending the tube as it enters the push to fit connection can also cause leaks.
 Reduce strain on the tube to prevent this. - 3.
+Check brass fittings for damage or deformation. - 4.
 Damage to the tube, such as scratched or cracking, will interfere with the sealing elements.
 Cut off any damaged tube and reinsert into the fitting.